 There are not best practices in Universal Design per se.
 It is more of a way of thinking.
 Be sure to think of the needs of as many users as you can and find a solution for everyone.
 Don't forget about best practices in Web Design.
 These practices were developed with usability in mind and assistive technology functions assuming these standards are followed.

-*The Accessibility Best Practices are based on the Web Content Accessibility Guidelines (WCAG) 2.0.
+*The Accessibility Best Practices are based on the Web Content Accessibility Guidelines (WCAG) 2.1.
 In previous court cases, rulings use level A (minimum) and level AA of the WCAG as a benchmark.
-The new 508 standards, effective January 1, 2018, require government Web sites to comply with level A and level AA of the WCAG 2.0.
+The 508 standards require government Web sites to comply with level A and level AA of the WCAG 2.0.

 There are some criteria that are important for accessibility in level AAA, so they will be discussed as well.
 Do you want a rubric to help you evaluate content?
 Go to the Online Accessibility Rubric opens new window by Tammy Stitz and Shelley Blundell

-Unfortunately, no one can design a Library Guide or Webpage that is 100% accessible to everyone in every way.
-However if you weren't designing any of your Web content with Universal Design in mind, your Library Guide will be 100% better if you do.
+Unfortunately, nobody can design a webpage that is 100% accessible to everyone in every way.
+However if you weren't designing any of your web content with Universal Design in mind, your Library Guide will be 100% better if you do.

-It is likely that you have heard some of this information previously; however, there are conventions that have been known for a decade that are still common in Web content.
+It is likely that you have heard some of this information previously; however, there are conventions that have been known for a decade that are still not adhered to in web content.